Tsang-gi Ni

-Tsang-gi Ni (倪章祺), also known as Fichen Ni (倪维城), was a noted Chinese physiologist during the first fifty years of the 20th century.
+Tsang-gi Ni (倪章祺; 1891–1965), also known as Fichen Ni (倪维城 (倪維城)), was a noted Chinese physiologist during the first fifty years of the 20th century.

+Early life

 Ni was born on August 6, 1891, in Sonlin (双林), Zhejiang Province, China.
-In 1908, he attended Chekiang First High School, which was considered to be one of the four best high schools in the Southern Yangtze River.
-Today, it's known as Hangzhou High School (杭州高级中学).

-After his graduation in student, Tsang-gi Ni became one of sixty students in the first class of the Chekiang Medical College (浙江省立医药专门学校), the first public medical school in China, which is recognized today as part of the Zhejiang University School of Medicine.

-He received his bachelor's in medicine in 1916 and went on to work at the Chekiang Army Hospital (浙江陆军军医院) as a Surgeon-Lieutenant.
-At the same time, Tsang-gi Ni had passed the qualifying exam for the Boxer Indemnity Scholarship and initially intended to study in Germany.
-However, with the outbreak of World War I, he was reassigned to the United States and ended up at the University of Michigan in Ann Arbor, Michigan.

 Study in the U.S.

 By 1919, Tsang-gi Ni had received his Master of Science and worked towards his doctorate degree with Professor Warren P. Lombard.
 He was also a member of the Cosmopolitan Club and Chinese Student Club.
 Tsang-gi Ni's graduate studies at the University of Michigan Medical School lasted until 1922, when he was awarded a degree of Doctor of Science.
 His doctoral dissertation, The Active Response of Capillaries of Frogs, Tadpoles, Fish, Bats and Men to Various Forms of Excitation, was published in the American Journal of Physiology that same year.

-Following his graduation, Dr. Tsang-gi Ni was offered a fellowship at the Hsiang-Ya Medical College (湘雅医学院), but since he wanted more experiences in the U.S., he declined their offer.
+Following his graduation, Tsang-gi Ni was offered a fellowship at the Hsiang-Ya Medical College (湘雅医学院), but since he wanted more experiences in the U.S., he declined their offer.
 Instead, he focused on his post-doctoral study at the University of Minnesota in Minneapolis from 1922 until 1923 and then worked as a research fellow at Harvard Medical School until 1924.